HackingHistory/github-reminder-exercise-01/README.md

 # In-Class exercise: Github, Markdown, JSON
-The intended audience for this class is graduates of HIS393 or other courses making use of GitHub & teachingg basic web development skills.
+The intended audience for this class is graduates of Hacking History or other courses making use of GitHub & teaching basic web development skills.
 However, I recognize that not all students will have acquired all the necessary skills before class.
 So, let's start with a crash course in three areas:

 - using git and GitHub
 - JSON data structures